rarguello/shiftclaw/README.md

 [![OpenShift](https://img.shields.io/badge/OpenShift-compatible-EE0000?logo=redhatopenshift&logoColor=white)](https://www.redhat.com/en/technologies/cloud-computing/openshift)
 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-This repository contains everything needed to run [OpenClaw](https://github.com/openclaw/openclaw) as a Pod on OpenShift or any Kubernetes cluster.
+This repository contains everything needed to run [OpenClaw](https://github.com/openclaw/openclaw) as a Pod on an OpenShift/OKD cluster.
 The custom container image is built on **Red Hat UBI 10 + Node.js 24** (not Debian, not Ubuntu), hardened by default, and published to GHCR via GitHub Actions.

 The deployment is managed through Telegram — no Ingress or Route is needed.